marbu/dogit/README.md

-# gidot - git based dotfiles manager
+# Dotfiles management tool based on git

 ## The idea